 Birmingham Festival Choral Society is the longest established chorus in Birmingham.
 It was formed in 1843 to supply the majority of the singers for the Triennial Musical Festivals, the proceeds of which went towards building and maintaining Birmingham’s first General Hospital.
+The first concert was given in 1845.
 The Society provided the majority of the chorus not only for the première of Mendelssohn’s Elijah at the 1846 Festival, but also all future Musical Festivals.
 It gave many premières including Dvorak’s Requiem (1891) conducted by the composer, and Sir Edward Elgar’s The Dream of Gerontius (1900) and The Music Makers (1912).

 The first three BFCS conductors (James Stimpson, William C Stockley and Dr Charles Swinnerton Heap) were also Chorus Masters of the Triennial Musical Festivals and so BFCS concerts often included second performances of works that had been premièred at the Festivals.
 BFCS thus has a long history in promoting and performing new choral music, a tradition which has continued in modern times.
 Since 1975 BFCS has premièred twenty one choral works.